 1. Do the words “consequential loss” have a given meaning in law?

-The notions of consequential, special, incidental or punitive damages traditionally do not belong to the French civil and/or commercial law.
-Their use in contracts subject to French law often raises difficulties and uncertainties, if they are not very precisely defined by the parties.
+The notion of “consequential loss” does not belong to French law.
+Its use in contracts subject to French law often raises difficulties and uncertainties, as it does not correspond to any French law concept.

 The distinction between direct and indirect damage